Cut the Rope: Cut the Rope: Time Travel (2013)

-Cut the Rope 2 – Unexpected Adventure (2013 iOS, 2014 Android)
+Cut the Rope 2 (2013)

-Cut the Rope 2 was released on 19 December 2013 for iOS devices.
-It expands on the previous games with Om Nom no longer being a static stage object, additional monster characters and a more dynamic environment.
+Cut the Rope 2 was released on December 19, 2013, for iOS devices.
+It expands on the previous games with Om Nom no longer being a static stage object, additional creature characters and a more dynamic environment.
 The Android version was released on March 28, 2014, on Google Play and on April 3 on Amazon AppStore.
 Unlike the iOS version, Cut the Rope 2 for Android adds free-to-play elements such as an energy system, and features a map like structure instead of level packs; these features would eventually be added to the iOS version of the game.

 Cut the Rope: Triple Treat (2014)

 Cut the Rope: Triple Treat was released on March 25, 2014, for Nintendo 3DS, including levels from the three previous Cut the Rope games, Cut the Rope, Cut the Rope: Experiments and Cut the Rope: Time Travel.
-The 3DS version is published by Activision.
+It was published by Activision.

-My Om Nom (2014 iOS, 2015 Android)
+My Om Nom (2014)

 My Om Nom was released on December 18, 2014, for iOS devices and 2015 for Android devices.
 In this game, the player has their own Om Nom to feed, dress up, and play with.
 It includes some simple games to play with Om Nom, and it is reminiscent of the Tamagotchi franchise and similar to Pou.

 Cut the Rope: Magic (2015)

 Cut the Rope: Magic was released on December 17, 2015, for both iOS and Android devices.
 This game sees Om Nom being transported to a storybook world where the levels involve magical elements as well as battling an equally candy-loving spider wizard.
 Magic added a new transformation element to Om Nom, allowing him to shrink or turn into a completely different animal.
 The game also uses a map element seen in the Android version and later versions of the iOS version of Cut the Rope 2.
 While the iOS version was exclusively paid, the Android version is free-to-play, and thus, added an energy system that could be removed with a one-time micropayment, which was later replaced with a paid subscription.
-A free version was eventually added to iOS, but did not carry the energy system from the Android release.
+A free version was eventually added to iOS but did not carry the energy system from the Android release.